 - permanent grassland which is composed of pastures and meadows (mostly used as grazing land for animals),

 - and permanent crops like fruit trees and olive groves.

-From their head office in Brussels, IFOAM EU, in collaboration with the European Commission and other partners, is working towards creating a fair, environmentally conscious, healthy, and caring food system in Europe, with their project, Vision 2030.
+From their head office in Brussels, IFOAM Organics Europe, in collaboration with the European Commission and other partners, is working towards creating a fair, environmentally conscious, healthy, and caring food system in Europe, with their project, Vision 2030.
 They envision having 50% of Europe’s agricultural land, managed organically.